While our journeys to Rome may be different, AWAR members share a common commitment to this beautiful community and the people who live here.

 Founded in 1955 at the suggestion of then U.S. Ambassador to Italy, Clare Boothe Luce, The American Women’s Association of Rome (AWAR) is a non-political, non-sectarian and not-for-profit organization.

-We are united by a common language, shared interests and friendship.
 Participating in AWAR offers unique opportunities for personal enrichment and connection to the community.

 Letter from Our President

 When I first arrived in Rome, I was brand new to the city and the country.
 I learned of the American Women's Association of Rome (AWAR) through a friend, and I am so happy that I did.
 AWAR is a vibrant community of dynamic women who value friendship, charity, and culture.
 AWAR helped me develop a network of friends and support, and unveiled special opportunities for me to celebrate my new home in Rome.